sideffect0/django-fileprovider/README.md

 # USAGE

- on django views where file response is required, fill response header `X-File` with absolute file path
+ on django views where file response is required, fill response header `X-File` with absolute file path or use `sendfile` wrapper
  for example,

  ```python